Headless mode

 The default headless setup is designed for SSH tunnels.
 Headless mode forces Remote IDE to at least Local host, so you can connect without opening a public VM port:

-uses HTTPS for headless by default, so your browser may ask you to accept the local certificate
+so your browser may ask you to accept the local certificate the first time.

 Headless uses 0.0.0.0:22907 by default, so the server listens on all interfaces unless you